top of page

 Founded on international evidence that identifies the ten key principles for best care for the dying person and incorporating the 40 outcomes that support quality and safety in individualised patient care, the 10/40 Model provides a platform from which an organisation can develop its own robust Clinical Document/Care Plan to suit its local context and governance arrangements, with the assurance that it is based on a valid, reliable and transferable international evidence base in care for the dying, developed by the Collaborative over many years.

-For most organisations, the introduction of the 10/40 model will require change on many levels - change that is only possible if staff at all levels are empowered, enabled, and engaged in the process.
+For most organisations, the introduction of the 10/40 Model will require change on many levels - change that is only possible if staff at all levels are empowered, enabled, and engaged in the process.
 We therefore provide our members with a comprehensive Ten Step Implementation Plan, underpinned by a robust Continuous Quality Improvement Framework and guidance as required from our network of national Reference Centres.

 Want to know more?
 Email the Coordinating Centre with your questions.